kaisersoftapps/docs/docs/field-craft/time-in-status/index.md

 ## Create and configure the custom field

 Create and configure your custom field by following the instructions in our [Getting Started](../getting-started.md) guide on FieldCraft Custom Field Configuration.

+For detailed instructions on how to configure working hours, refer to the [Work Calendars guide](../work-calendars.md).